 One of the most frequent questions we are asked is why are there so many 70 cm (UHF) repeaters in the NI4CE system?
 The simple answer is that coordinated VHF frequency pairs are hard to come by.
 The Florida Repeater Council grants all frequency coordinations on a first come – first served basis.
-We are fortunate to have 145.430 MHz at our Verna site in Central Manatee County and 145.290 MHz at High Point in central Pinellas County.
+We are fortunate to have 145.430 MHz at our Verna site in Central Manatee County.

 The NI4CE system currently six 70 centimeter UHF repeaters:

 • 442.95 MHz co-located with 145.43 in Verna (Central Manatee County)

 • 442.825 MHz at Bartow in Central Polk County

 • 442.550 MHz and 444.425 MHz (NXDN digital) at Riverview in Hillsborough County

 • 443.950 MHz at Lake Placid in Southern Highlands County

 Our development of these communications resources now provides the nearly ten thousand licensed Amateur Radio operators in our area